dgestep/big-code-bang/README.md

 You should be in the same folder as this README.md and the gradle build.gradle file.
 * Use the appropriate gradle wrapper script to initiate a Big Code Bang.
 (If on a Mac or linux distribution, ensure the gradlew script has execute privileges)

+**Note:** the first execution will be slower because the gradle wrapper downloads the dependencies it needs to execute.
+Subsequent executions will be fast because the dependencies are not downloaded again.

 ```groovy
 cd /path/to/BigCodeBang